 There are two ways to do this, super quick and easy and a little more properly but not too properly so we don't lose our bad-boy reputation.
 The easy way would be to layer your front and back pieces and cut both identically on the fold, using the front neckline of your tank as a guide.
 Feel free to do that, following these directions otherwise.
 The biggest difference will be a lower neckline in back and your shoulder seam may fall a bit differently.
 If this is a child's dress (oh yes, my friend, theoretically you could do this adult sized) this will not have a huge impact on fit.
 Otherwise, I would like you to lie your fabric folding the selvedges on each side into the centre to create two folded ends, then carefully fold your tank to trace and cut around the neck and arms - leave a seam allowance - then flare out to create the widest dress possible.
 You can see here my shape is awful - you want a straight line, and I do fix that later.
 Bear with me, I was winging this.
 Do this for both the front and back to create your dress pieces.

 After you've got front and back pieces, lie them on ttop of each other with the seams lined up at the underarms.
+Now you can go back and neatly ensure your side seams are in a nice straight line.

 While you're at it, measure and check the length of your dress.
 Use fabric scraps to cut strips of fabric about 1" wide and as long as your fabric allows to make facing strips.
 Sew or serge your shoulder seams together, right sides facing.